eigerco/polka-storage/rfcs/003-randomness.md

 stored once.

-As for PoSt, randomness is used for challenges, these stop the SP from pre-computing proofs an thus, faking their stored files.
+As for PoSt, randomness is used for challenges, these stop the SP from pre-computing proofs and thus, faking their stored files.
 As long as the SP is unable from accurately guessing the next set of challenges, the PoSt should suffice as proof that the files are still stored over time.